arkq/cmusfm/README.md

 	$ cmusfm init

 After that you can edit `~/.cmus/cmusfm.conf` configuration file.
-Note, that for some changes to take place restart of the cmus is required.
+Note, that for some changes to take place restart of the cmusfm server is required.
+To achieved this, one has to quit cmus player and then kill cmusfm background instance (e.g. `pkill cmusfm`).